-Bengtskär is a small, rocky island with an area of about 1.5 hectars.
+Bengtskär is a small, rocky island with an area of about 1.5 hectares.
 In harsh weather, waves sometimes wash over the whole island.
 Because most of the surface is rock, the island can tolerate lots of wear from visitors.
 Plants can only grow in places that have been covered in soil.
 The first soil was brought when the lighthouse was built, ”for the lighthouse keepers’ wellbeing”, according to preserved documents.
 No trees grow on the island, but there is low vegetation which allows the eiders to build their nests.

 There is no well on the island.
 Rainwater is collected in a large cistern and is used for washing.
 The water from the taps is rainwater, and the water should be used sparingly.
 The drinking water is made from sea water through reverse osmosis.

 On Bengtskär there is there is a new, very environmentally friendly waste water treatment plant.
 The plant began operating in autumn of 2017.
 Organic waste is composted, and other waste is sorted and taken to different disposal sites in the archipelago.

 Bengtskär is not connected to the grid, so all electricity is produced on the island with generators.
 Conserving and efficient use of electricity is very important to us.

 On Bengtskär, we’ve found that man is the eiders’ best friend.
 When the white-tailed eagle became endangered in the 1970s, the World Wildlife Fund began feeding the birds during winter by placing meat on small islands in the archipelago.
 Thanks to the feeding, which lasted 20 years, the population has rebounded so well that the eagles are no longer endangered.
 You could almost say they’re overpopulated now.
 In recent years, scientists have warned that the eider population has dropped catastrophically in the archipelago.
 The female eiders, who build their nests in unprotected places, are easy prey for the eagles, and the eggs and ducklings are tasty mouthfuls.